 State Representative Charlene Fernandez is the Democratic Whip of the Arizona House of Representatives from the 4th Legislative District serving on the Committee on Appropriations.
 She was first elected to the state House in 2014 and represents Southwestern Arizona, specifically, the majority of Yuma County, western Pima County, southwestern Maricopa County and southwestern Pinal County.
+Charlene also serves on the Arizona Food and Agriculture Policy Advisory Committee advocating for food security.

 Early Life and Education